Nylon Nostalgia VINTAGE SLIPS

 Dating Barbizon lingerie: fabric names and date of first use

-How to use these label dating resource tables - a short video guide:
+How to use these Barbizon label dating resource tables - a short video guide:

 Watch video

-Find out more information on identifying vintage Barbizon slips and petticoats:
+Find out more information on identifying your vintage Barbizon slips and petticoats:

 Find out more

-How to date your vintage Barbizon slips and petticoats.
+Help with dating your vintage Barbizon slips and petticoats

 To accompany this article here is a short video guide to the Barbizon label resource above...